1859 Minnesota Secretary of State election

-The 1859 Minnesota Secretary of State election was held on October 11, to elect next the Minnesota Secretary of State.
-Republican candidate and former Ohio Secretary of State.
-James H. Baker defeated Democratic candidate and incumbent Minnesota Secretary of State Francis Baasen.
+The 1859 Minnesota secretary of state election was held on October 11, to elect next the Minnesota secretary of state.
+Republican candidate and former Ohio Secretary of State James H. Baker defeated Democratic candidate and incumbent Minnesota Secretary of State Francis Baasen.

 General election

-On election day, 11 October 1859, Republican nominee James H. Baker won the election by a margin of 2,693 votes against his opponent Democratic nominee Francis Baasen, thereby gaining Republican control over the office of Secretary of State.
-Baker was sworn in as the 2nd Minnesota Secretary of State on 2 January 1860.
+On election day, October 11, 1859, Republican nominee James H. Baker won the election by a margin of 2,693 votes against his opponent, Democratic nominee Francis Baasen, thereby gaining Republican control over the office of secretary of state.
+Baker was sworn in as the 2nd Minnesota secretary of state on January 2, 1860.